Jack-Ji/jok/README.md

 # jok
-A minimal game framework you can joke about.
+A minimal 2d/3d game framework.

 ## What you need?
 * zig compiler (latest version)